Financial-Times/origami/README.md

 ## Fonts Included By Default

-Font faces included by default, if using the Origami Build Service or [including all fonts with SASS](#sass), depends on your products chosen brand:
+Font faces included by default, if using the Origami Build Service or [including default fonts with SASS](#include-default-fonts), depends on your products chosen brand:

 | Brand       | Fonts included by default (all weights and styles) |
 |-------------|:--------------------------------------------------:|